 Citroen DS5 Battery Replacement Cost

-Citroen DS5 is a nice looking gadget
+Citroen DS5 is a nice-looking gadget.

 The Citroen DS5 is arguably one of the most unique-looking cars in the D-segment.
 The DS stands for “Different Spirit,” and it was first unveiled at the Paris Motor Show in 1955.
 Its LED lights give it a unique and striking appearance.

-The DS5 also has great standard equipment, such as leather flat-bottom steering wheels, dual-zone climate control, and a three-stage sunroof.
+The DS5 also has standard equipment, such as leather flat-bottom steering wheels, dual-zone climate control, and a three-stage sunroof.
 It even has electric heated sports front seats, with a massage function for the driver.
 It also gets an eight-speaker CD stereo.
-It can travel around seven litres per 100km on a gallon of petrol, and it has a capped-price servicing package for the first three years.
+It can travel around seven litres per 100km on a gallon of petrol and has a capped-price servicing package for the first three years.
 After that, maintenance can get expensive, so be prepared to budget accordingly.

 The DS5 is not as sporty as some German hatchbacks, but it is nice-looking and has a nice engine.
 It also comes with 18′ wheels, which add weight and feel.
 However, it’s not a hot racer, and its tendency to understeer makes it unsuitable for hard cornering.
 The vehicle’s balance can also be easily affected by poor road conditions.
 Taking it slow is the best way to enjoy the DS5’s capabilities.